Julio Romero de Torres

 Julio Romero de Torres (9 November 1874 - 10 May 1930) was a Spanish painter.
 His brothers, Rafael and Enrique, also became painters.
 He created deeply Spanish art, and came to be influenced by modernism and the Generation of '98.
 As his career progressed, he turned towards personal art, which combined popular culture, folklore and Andalusian art.
 In his early days, he attempted to reflect a dramatic, rural Spain in his paintings.

 Romero de Torres stood out for his precise paintings, which balanced black, blue and greenish colours.

 Biography

 He was the son of Rafael Romero Barros, a painter who served as Director of the Fine Arts Museum of Córdoba.
+One of eight siblings, Romero was the brother of the painters Rafael and Enrique and the archaeologist and curator Ángela Romero de Torres.
 When he was ten, he began his apprenticeship with his father at the School Of Fine Arts.
 His first known works, Head of an Arab and On Horseback, date from 1889.
 Two years later, he was providing illustrations for the Diario de Córdoba.